 Sabrina Dorsainvil is fascinated by people: the way they move, speak, touch, interact and experience environments, objects and each other.
 She brings this lens to her work as a designer and illustrator; from playful drawings to human centered design projects.

-David Oliver is an engineer and product design consultant.
-He has spent his career at the intersection of new technology and the design that brings products to market.
-He’s interested in expanding the vocabulary of design by making products fold, bend, collapse, conform & adjust in ways that improve function and impact aesthetics.
+David Oliver is engineering and product design leader who has worked across disciplines and industries to identify opportunity and shape product strategy, function and form.
+He has spent his career at the intersection of new technologies and the design that makes them useful and compelling to people.
+In particular, he is interested in expanding the vocabulary of mechanical design by making products fold, bend, collapse, conform & adjust in ways that improve function and human interface.

 This event is part of AIGA Diversity & Inclusion initiative.